-Her Excellency the Honourable Kate Warner AM,
+Her Excellency the Honourable Kate Warner AM, Governor of Tasmania

 Tasmania’s 28th Governor, Her Excellency Professor the Honourable Kate Warner AC became Patron of the Homeward Bound leadership and strategic program in 2015.